Royal Opera House Access Membership

 Audio-Introduced Performances and Large Print information

-Audio Introductions are an aural complement to the printed programme.
-They provide a detailed synopsis of the work, as well as description of the set, costumes and more.
+An Audio Introduction is an aural complement to the printed programme.
+It provides a detailed synopsis of the work, as well as description of the set, costumes and more.

 It starts approximately 15 minutes before the start of the performance and five minutes before the end of each interval.
-Headsets, on loan free of charge, can be collected from the Duty House Manager’s desk in the main foyer, or you may reserve the facility in advance when you make a booking.
+Headsets, on loan free of charge, can be collected from the Duty House Manager's desk in the Main Entrance foyer.
+You may reserve the facility in advance when you make a booking.

 Assistance dogs are welcome in all spaces of the Royal Opera House.
-If you would like your dog to remain with you during the performance, please mention this when booking your seats to ensure you are given a seat with enough space.
-If you prefer, you may leave your dog with a member of staff during the performance.
+If you would like your dog to remain with you during the performance, please mention this when booking your seats to ensure you are given a seat with sufficient space.
+If you prefer, you may leave your dog with a member of Front of House staff during the performance.

-In the case of an emergency, and only if it is safe to do so, we will try to reunite a dog with its owner prior to evacuation of the building.
-If not, our staff will bring your dog to the appropriate assembly point.
+In the case of an emergency, if it is safe to do so, we will try to reunite a dog with its owner prior to evacuating the building.
+If this is not possible, staff will bring your dog to the appropriate assembly point.

 Fire and Emergency

 Refuges for customers with limited mobility are located throughout the building.
 In the event of an evacuation, you will be escorted to the nearest refuge by a member of staff.
-If you have a dog with you, the dog should go to the refuge.
-If your dog is not with you, a member of Royal Opera House management will reunite you later.
+If you have a dog with you, the dog should accompany you to the refuge.
+If your dog is not with you, a member of Front of House staff will reunite you with your dog at the earliest opportunity.

 Restaurants and Bars

-There are many areas where refreshments are available.
-Please contact Royal Opera House Restaurants for more information.
+There are numerous areas, located throughout the building, where refreshments are available.
+Please contact ROH Restaurants for more information.
+E-mail firstname.lastname@example.org or phone +44 (0)20 7212 9254.